2014 Coke Zero 400: The Huge One

 The race restarted on lap 98 and the fifth caution flew for another multi-car wreck on the back straightaway collecting 26 cars.
 It started when Kasey Kahne got turned by Greg Biffle and Kahne turned down into Joey Logano.
 Everyone checked up but piled into other cars triggering the wreck.
 During the wreck, Cole Whitt came down the race track and ended up hitting the right rear of Kyle Busch's car and ended up turning Busch upside down.
 Busch even joked around while being upside down on his radio saying "Just having a good old time over here" with his spotter responding "Just hanging around?".
 The red flag was displayed for the second time.
 The cars involved in the wreck were Kasey Kahne, Greg Biffle, Joey Logano, Cole Whitt, Kyle Busch, Clint Bowyer, Alex Bowman, David Gilliland, Justin Allgaier, Ryan Newman, Paul Menard, Josh Wise, Michael Annett, Ryan Truex, Bobby Labonte, Matt Kenseth, Landon Cassill, Jamie McMurray, Marcos Ambrose, David Ragan, Denny Hamlin, Danica Patrick, Brad Keselowski, Terry Labonte, Reed Sorenson, and Michael McDowell.
 Gilliland described the incident as "all heck broke loose all at once", while Kyle Busch had driven through the grass before his car dug in and sent him back towards traffic; he described his roll as "real slow", After 4 minutes and 48 seconds, the red flag was lifted and the field continued under caution.
+Footage from this crash was used in the 2015 film Sharknado 3: Oh Hell No!